 As my parents approach their 7th decade I’m more aware of their advancing age.
-The awareness came quietly, unwelcome, like shadows at the periphery of my vision.
+The awareness came quietly, unwelcome.
 My Dad doesn’t do the back-to-back golf days he used to and my Mom’s knee prevents her walking too far.
 They’re reluctant to travel, and I live half the world away.

 Athul Gawade, in this excellent book Being Mortal, offers a framework to think about advancing age and what matters in the end.
 A practicing physician, he explores how modern medicine steps in as our bodies being to fail, but ultimately fails to offer us a good life at the very end.

 ‘One answer is that old age itself has changed.
 In the past, surviving into old age was uncommon, and those who did survive served a special purpose as guardians of tradition, knowledge, and history.
 They tended to maintain their status and authority as heads of the household until death.’

 ‘But age no longer has the value of rarity.’ ‘ As for the exclusive hold that elders once had on knowledge and wisdom, that, too, has eroded, thanks to technologies of communication – starting with writing itself and extending to the Internet and beyond.’
 ‘Perhaps most important of all, increased longevity has brought about a shift in the relationship between the young and the old’